-The Canada Revenue Agency offers a lot of unique deductions and credits designed just for farmers.
-If you have to sell livestock due to drought or flooding, you may not have to declare all of that income on your return.
+The Canada Revenue Agency (CRA) offers a lot of unique tax deductions and credits designed just for farmers.
+For instance, if you have to sell livestock due to drought or flooding, you may not have to declare all that income on your return.
 Instead, you can defer it.
 This and other rules help Canadian farmers through their unique challenges.

-For the purposes of this income deferral, “breeding livestock” refers to cattle, bison, goats, sheep, deer, and elk.
+For the purposes of these income deferrals, “breeding livestock” refers to cattle, bison, goats, sheep, deer, and elk.
 It also refers to horses kept for breeding.
 To qualify, animals must be over the age of 12 months at the time of sale.

 Designated Flood or Drought Areas

 To take advantage of the income deferral, your farm must be in a designated flood or drought area.
-The Minister of Agriculture and Agri-Food Canada makes the ultimate determination on these designations.
-In most cases, the ministry only designates areas if the forage yields are 50% or less of the long-term average for the year.
-Most years, the ministry makes initial designations in September, but it doesn’t not finalize the designations until December.
-That means if you sell off breeding livestock in the middle of the year, you don’t know if you can defer the income until the very end of the year.
+The Minister of Agriculture and Agri-Food Canada (AAFC) make the ultimate determination on these designations.
+In most cases, the ministry only designates areas if they have forage yields of 50% or less of the long-term average for the year.
+Most years, the ministry makes initial designations in September, but it doesn’t finalize the designations until December.
+That means if you sell off breeding livestock in the middle of the year, you don’t know if you can defer the income until the end of the year.

 Reducing Potential Effects From Droughts and Floods

-There is a bit of uncertainty built into this tax deferral, so you may want to take steps that reduce your chances of being affected by a drought.
-For example, you may want to plan how to secure water for your livestock during a drought, or you may want to use certain cereals that boost hydration.
-You should also keep an eye on Drought Watch, a governmental organization that maintains information on agroclimate issues and drought levels.
+There’s a bit of uncertainty built into this tax deferral, so you may want to take steps to reduce the possibility of a drought affecting you.
+For example, you may want to plan how to secure water for your livestock during a drought and use certain cereals that boost hydration.
+You might also keep an eye on Drought Watch, a governmental organization that maintains information on agroclimate issues and drought levels.
 If severe weather conditions have depleted your grazing area, you may need to sell some of your livestock.
-If that happens, make sure to check whether your area is designated as a flood or drought area at the end of the year.
-If it is designated, remember that you can defer some of your income on your tax return.
+If that happens, be sure to check whether you live in a flood-or-drought designated area at the end of the year.
+If you live in a designated location, you can defer some of your income on your tax return.
 That helps reduce your tax liability and hopefully keeps your farming business in the black.